 Not at all.
 If you have a solid grasp of the english language you can and will win work from these leads.
 Workshop has top freelancers from all over the world, including places like Europe, Asia, and basically every other continent in the world who are loving the service.
 All leads are 100% remote and open to remote freelancers anywhere in the world, so I’d suggest you sign up and see if it’ll work for you.

 Date Rob.
 Nice to meet me.
-I’m a designer and freelancer who made this service for because I wished something like it was available for me.
-I’m excited to share it with you now because I know it’ll help you spend more time somewhere else.
+I owned a design firm and created this service because I wished something like it was available for me.
+I’m excited to share it with you now because I know it’ll help you spend more time somewhere else like with your family.

 Workshop is about less.
 Allowing you to do less and get better results.
 So it’s just as much about the leads I don’t send as it is about the ones I do.
 The thousands of leads I eliminate from your life completely make the handful I do send more important.
 The fact is you don’t need all that many leads to make a lot of money; you just need the right leads.
 You can email me for a sample of leads.